 A script takes time, and often people are in a situation before a conference where they don't have enough time.
 So it's easy to convince ourselves we don't need a script.
-But, generally speaking, you'd best write one.
+But, generally speaking, it's good to write one, even though you probably shouldn't read it while presenting.
 Here's why:

-- 1. The script can be read and checked by others before you deliver the presentation.
-You can readily receive invaluable feedback as well as language correction through a script, which could save you embarrassment and render your presentation both more accurate and more effective. - 2.
-Reading a script is in most cases not desirable, but if you are delivering your presentation through memory and notes, then if you have a "meltdown," suddenly forgetting your chain of thought, the script provides a "safety net" that can almost guarantee you can restart and complete your presentation.
-Hopefully you won't have to use it, but it's nice to know it's sitting there in case you do. - 3.
-The script can be distributed to the audience after your presentation or you can offer to email it to interested people.
+1. The script can be read and checked by others before you deliver the presentation.
+You can readily receive invaluable feedback as well as language correction through a script, which could save you embarrassment and render your presentation both more accurate and more effective.

+2. Reading a script is in most cases not desirable, but if you are delivering your presentation through memory and notes, then if you have a "meltdown," suddenly forgetting your chain of thought, the script provides a "safety net" that can almost guarantee you can restart and complete your presentation.
+Hopefully you won't have to use it, but it's nice to know it's waiting there in case you do.

+3. The script can be distributed to the audience after your presentation or you can offer to email it to interested people.
 This means that they will take something of your presentation away with them.
-It also allows you to reduce the amount of detail in your presentation because you can refer the audience to that text. - 4.
-You have a permanent record of your presentation, which should be useful in future.
+It also allows you to reduce the amount of detail in your presentation because you can refer the audience to that text.

+4. You have a permanent record of your presentation, which should be useful in future.
 You may deliver a similar presentation again, for example, in which case you can simply modify the script you have to suit the new context.
 It's more efficient than attempting to reconstruct your presentation using the limited data and notes of your existing slides.

-Why You Should Probably Write a Script FIRST
+Why It Helps to Write a Script FIRST